 Your wheel will start moving in increasingly larger motions.
 Don't touch the wheel during this process!
 This process compares the amount of force the computer sends to the wheel to how much the wheel actually moves.

-Once it finishes, it creates a file called something like "log2 2019-04-25 10-00-02.csv" in your Documents folder.
+Once it finishes, it creates a file called something like "log2 2021-04-29 22-04-08.csv" in your Documents folder.
 We will give this file to LUTGenerator in the next step.

 Run LUTGenerator and open the csv file that was just created by WheelCheck.
-This will create a Look Up Table (lut) file that Assetto Corsa can use to control the force feedback.
+This will create a LUT file that Assetto Corsa can use to calibrate the force feedback.
+Save this file to:

-To make Assetto Corsa use this file, open the Documents\Assetto Corsa\cfg\ff_post_process.ini file in Notepad and paste in the following text:
+To tell Assetto Corsa to use the LUT, create a new file in Notepad and paste in the following text:

 If you are using Content Manager instead of the default Assetto Corsa launcher, you no longer have to modify the ff_post_process.ini file.
 In Content Manager, go to Settings > Assetto Corsa > Controls > Force Feedback.
 Make sure “Enable FFB post-processing” is checked, then set the Mode to LUT and choose the myLut.lut file.